triggerdotdev/trigger.dev/.changeset/green-pens-battle.md

 "trigger.dev": patch
 ---

-fix open on linux-server systems
+Fix automatic opening of login URL on linux-server systems with missing xdg-open